 Cauliflower is being ground and used almost like flour in light pizza crust recipes – good for those who are going gluten-free, too.
 Cauliflower poppers, casseroles, mashed like potatoes, soup, or simply roasted.
 It’s tasty and healthy and can even be disguised for the wee ones who don’t like anything resembling a vegetable.

-Here are a couple of links to interesting recipes, including one on my site:
+Here are a couple of links to interesting recipes, including two on my site:

 Crispy Baked Cauliflower Nuggets